 These are probably the mostly used nodes and although you can push them in the current list with for instance \char TEX will normally do it for you when it considers some input to be text.
-Glyph nodes are relatively large and have many fields: attr, char, data, depth, expansion\factor, font, height, hyphenate, language, left, options, right, script, state, total, uchyph, width, xoffset, xscale and yscale.
+Glyph nodes are relatively large and have many fields: attr, char, data, depth, expansion\factor, font, height, hyphenate, language, left, lhmin, options, rhmin, right, script, state, total, uchyph, width, xoffset, xscale, yoffset and yscale.